Kerry Intermediate Hurling Championship

 The Kerry Intermediate Hurling Championship is an annual hurling competition contested by mid-tier Kerry GAA clubs.

 The Kerry Intermediate Hurling Championship trophy commemorates the late Tony Murphy (1935-2005), a former Kerry and Kenmare Shamrocks hurler and a member of the 1961 All-Ireland Junior Hurling Championship winning team.

 Extra-time can be used to determine the winners of games.

-Kilgarvan are the title holders, defeating St Brendan's by 5-11 to 1-09 in the 2024 final.
+Dr Crokes are the title holders, defeating St Brendan's in the 2026 final.

 History

-The winners play in the Munster Junior Club Hurling Championship, such as Kilgarvan in 2018, and if successful there, can represent the province in the All-Ireland Junior Club Hurling Championship.
+The winners play in the Munster Junior Club Hurling Championship and if successful there, can represent the province in the All-Ireland Junior Club Hurling Championship.
 Unlike in other counties, the winning team is not always automatically promoted to the senior grade after winning.
 Since Kerry has very few hurling clubs, many of the competing teams are second teams of clubs competing in the Kerry Senior Hurling Championship.

 Format

 Group stage

-The 7 clubs are divided into a group of four and a group of three.
+Clubs are drawn into 3 groups.
+With currently 10 teams.
+1 group of 4 and 2 groups of 3 are formed.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed two group games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams in each group qualify for the semi-finals.
+The 1st placed team in the group of 4 and one of the groups of 3 qualify directly to the semi-finals.
+The remaining group winner and the 3 2nd placed teams face in the quarter-final.